Newcastle Brown Ale: Move to Federation Brewery, Gateshead

-Despite investing £16.6 million in a new bottling plant at the Tyne Brewery in 1999, Scottish and Newcastle announced its closure on 22 April 2004, in order to consolidate the brewing of beer and ale in the Federation Brewery site in Dunston, Gateshead, which was to pass to them with their £7.2m purchase of the Federation Brewery.
+Despite investing £16.6 million in a new bottling plant at the Tyne Brewery in 1999, Scottish and Newcastle announced its closure on 22 April 2004, in order to consolidate the brewing of beer and ale at the Federation Brewery site in Dunston, Gateshead, which was to pass to them with their £7.2m purchase of the Federation Brewery.
 The purchase and consolidation at Dunston created the new brewing company, Newcastle Federation Breweries.

 The last production run of Brown Ale in Newcastle came off the Tyne Brewery line in May 2005.
-Pre-production trial brews were conducted at Dunston to ensure no change occurred in its taste after the move.
+Pre-production trial brews were conducted at Dunston to ensure there was no change in its taste after the move.

 The Tyne Brewery site was bought by a consortium of Newcastle University, Newcastle City Council, and the regional development agency One NorthEast, as part of the wider Newcastle Science City project.
 Demolition of the former brewery began on 8 March 2007.
 The triggering of the controlled demolition of the former Barrack Road bottling plant opposite St James' Park was ceremonially performed by Sir Bobby Robson on 22 June 2008.